Don’t allow unlimited function venues on rural zoned land

 - Allow the community to continue to have a say on the development that happens around them that will have a direct impact on them

-Don’t let the disconnected pencil pushers and keyboard warriors in the city control what happens in our rural zoned areas
+- Don’t let the pencil pushers in the city control what happens in our rural zoned areas

 The Issue

-Multiple local councils along the coast want to make changes to the new Agritourism legislation to suit their specific regions and circumstances and were assured they could do so.
-The NSW State Government Department of Planning (DPE) has now stopped them.
+Multiple local councils along the coast want to opt out of the new Agritourism legislation.
+The NSW State Government Dept of Planning has stopped them.

 The Background